sharife/goldenthread-v2/site/content/productions/no-summary-2024.md

     - name: Iman Aoun
       credit: "Panelist, episode 1: Ashtar Theatre"
       image: https://ucarecdn.com/226af894-a804-4f7d-850d-4d85ec3af41a/
-      bio: 'Co-Founder and Executive Director of ASHTAR Theatre (Actress, Director, Producer), and an award-winning actress who works in theatre, TV series, and films.
+      bio: '**Iman Aoun** is Co-Founder and Executive Director of ASHTAR Theatre (Actress, Director, Producer), and an award-winning actress who works in theatre, TV series, and films.
 Holds a Bachelor Degree in Social Studies and a Diploma in Psychodrama.
 Started her acting career with El-Hakawati Theatre Company in Jerusalem in 1984 and co-founder ASHTAR for Theatre Productions and Training in 1991.
 Ms. Aoun received various notifications for her work from different countries and international organizations and festivals.
 In 2020 was a finalist at the Gilder/Coigney Award – NYC.
 She runs ASHTAR International Youth Theatre Festival since 2012.
 Written and published several articles on the subject of theatre in Palestine, and co-written two books on theatre training.
 She was panelist in a number of international conferences and World Summits, and participated at the UNESCO Arts Lab.
 An internationally recognized theatre trainer specialized in Theatre of the Oppressed.
-She is the initiator of various international projects, most notable: “One Hundred Artist for Palestine” in 2003 with IETM, “[The Gaza
+She is the initiator of various international projects, most
-        Monologues](https://www.gazamonologues.com/)” in 2010 and "The Syrian
+        notable: “One Hundred Artist for Palestine” in 2003 with IETM, “[The Gaza Monologues](https://www.gazamonologues.com/)” in 2010 and "The
-        Monologues" in 2015'
+        Syrian Monologues" in 2015'
     - name: Ash Marinaccio
       credit: "Facilitator, episode 1: Ashtar Theatre"
-      bio: Ash Marinaccio, PhD, is a multidisciplinary documentarian working in theatre, photography, and film.
+      bio: "**Ash Marinaccio, PhD**, is a multidisciplinary documentarian working in theatre, photography, and film.
 She is dedicated to storytelling, highlighting the socio-political issues defining our times, and regularly works throughout the United States and internationally.
 For